mazzawicks/universal-cum/README.md

-# Universal Cum, a game for Lewdie Jam 3, inspired by Universal Paper Clips
+# Universal Cum, a game for Lewdie Jam 3, inspired by Universal Cum

 - (Soon to be) Hosted at [mazzawicks.com](http://mazzawicks.com/universal/)